jstrombe19/prop-driller-9000/README.md

 the Proptobots are already in state, but their catchphrases need to be added.
 Both of these need to be passed through as props to the child components.

+If you need a reference, there is a gif walkthrough and a larger, 720p .mov Demo video.